gutelfuldead/zynq_ip_repo/pmod_rs485_controller_1.0/README.md

 	| PMOD_TXD                   | create port : pmod_rs485_TXD type OUT|
 	| DE                         | create port : pmod_rs485_DE  type OUT|
 	| RE                         | create port : pmod_rs485_RE  type OUT|

+	**NOTE** if using Vivado 2015.4 xparameters.h will not import the proper axi interface address from user created IP.
+Make sure to note the *offset address* being used by the core in the *address editor* tab of vivado

 1. Use the JA1 top row Pmod ports to attach the Digilent PMOD RS485 UART device